1. Where can I find more information about data management and sharing at NIH?

 2. Why should I share my scientific data?

 NIH has a longstanding commitment to making the results and outputs of NIH-funded research available to the public through effective and efficient data management and data sharing practices.
 Data sharing enables researchers to rigorously test the validity of research findings, strengthen analyses through combined datasets, reuse hard-to-generate data, and explore new frontiers of discovery.
 In addition, NIH emphasizes the importance of good data management practices, which provide the foundation for effective data sharing and improve the reproducibility and reliability of research findings.

 3. Should I include a Data Management and Sharing (DMS) Plan in my NIH grant application?

 The Data Management and Sharing Policy applies to all research generating scientific data that is funded or conducted, in whole or in part, by NIH.
 This includes research funded or conducted by extramural grants, contracts, intramural research projects, or other funding agreements regardless of NIH funding level or funding mechanism.
-The Data Management and Sharing Policy does not apply to activities that do not generate scientific data, including training, infrastructure development, and non-research activities.

 To learn more about NIH expectations, visit the Research Covered Under the Data Management and Sharing Policy website.

 4. What do I need to include in my Data Management and Sharing Plan?